wavefrontHQ/docs/pages/doc/authentication.md

 summary: Learn how to enable multi-tenant authentication.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
-For VMware Cloud services subscriptions, see [Authentication Model in Operations for Applications on VMware Cloud Services](csp_authentication.html)."%}
+For VMware Cloud services subscriptions, see [Authentication Model in Tanzu Observability on VMware Cloud Services](csp_authentication.html)."%}

 Most of our customers use [single-tenant authentication](auth_self_service_sso.html).
-If your company wants to set up different tenants for different teams, VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports multi-tenancy.
+If your company wants to set up different tenants for different teams, Tanzu Observability supports multi-tenancy.

 {% include note.html content="Switching tenants in multi-tenant environments require [the extra steps listed below](#point-a-proxy-to-a-different-tenant-in-a-multi-tenant-environment)." %}

 ## Multi-Tenant Authentication

 Several of our customers have asked for an environment that supports separate tenants for different teams.
-For example, here at VMware it made sense to keep the VMware vSphere team separate from the VMware NSX team -- both teams use Operations for Applications.
+For example, here at VMware it made sense to keep the VMware vSphere team separate from the VMware NSX team -- both teams use Tanzu Observability.
 This separation of teams, called multi-tenancy, works like this:

 * The administrator at the customer site requests tenants from our Technical Support team and provides the tenant administrator emails and other information such as the IdP.
 * After our Technical Support team has set up the tenants, each tenant administrator (a Super Admin or a user with the **Accounts** permission) invites users to that tenant.